VALUE ENGINEERING CASE STUDY

-AIL is proud to have another Super•Cor and MSE Panel Wall project now nearing completion of Phase 1 in Nova Scotia.
+AIL is proud to have another Super-Cor and MSE Panel Wall project completed in Nova Scotia.
 In this case, we were able to support the contractor, Dexter Construction, early on in their design‐build proposal with an innovative and economical packaged solution to carry forward to the Nova Scotia Department of Transportation and Infrastructure Renewal (NSTIR).

 Railway overpass featured two‐stage construction, skewed design, innovative footings